 What to Experience: Colorful Kavadis, temple festival, carnival

-This is an annual Buddhist festival in Singapore that is celebrated in honor of the enlightenment of Buddha.
-Singaporeans visit nearby temples for meditation, engage in charity work on this fiesta occasion in Singapore.
+This is an annual Buddhist festival in Singapore that is celebrated in honour of the enlightenment of Buddha.
+This Buddhist festival falls on full moon month in the month of Vesak.
+Singaporeans visit nearby temples for meditation, engage in charity work on this festive occasion in Singapore.

 When: 7th May 2020